jipolanco/VortexPasta.jl/docs/src/index.md

 In the case of helium-4, superfluidity takes place at temperatures below about 2.17 K, and the thickness of quantum vortices is about 1 Å (``10^{-10}`` m).
 Their atomic-scale thickness justifies treating quantum vortices as infinitesimal lines when describing the macroscopic flow induced by them.
-This is precisely the idea of the [vortex filament model](@ref methods-VFM) which is implemented in this package.
+This is precisely the idea of the [vortex filament model (VFM)](@ref methods-VFM) which is implemented in this package.

 ### Numerical considerations